See why 4thWay now accepts ethical ads.

 Lendwise fills a gap left by other quality P2P lending companies focused on personal loans, because they have all shifted their businesses away from the P2P model.

 These loans have an unusual repayment profile.
-Typically, the borrower accrues interest without paying anything for one year, but then is offered six to eight years to steadily repay the loan.
+Typically, the borrower accrues interest without paying anything for one year, but then they are offered two to 10 years to steadily repay the loan.
 With few loans repaid early, you earn interest for a long time on each loan.

-The few loans that suffer problems also have an unusual profile for personal loans – in a good way.
-It typically takes two to three years for loans to fall late or turn bad, so that you earn more interest before any start to have issues.
+The relatively few loans that suffer problems also have an unusual profile for personal loans – in a good way.
+It typically takes one to two years after repayments start for loans to fall late or turn bad, so that you earn more interest before any begin to have issues.

 Lendwise review: how good are its loans?